Leonard Co: Burial and legacy

 During his wake, Co was conferred the rare honor of having his coffin briefly displayed in front of the University of the Philippines Diliman's copy of the UP Oblation - the iconic symbol of the University of the Philippines.

 In accordance to his wishes, a third of his ashes was scattered in the 16-hectare forest dynamics plot he built and worked on in Palanan, Isabela, up in the Sierra Madre Mountains.
 Another third was given to the UP Institute of Biology and scattered under one of UP's trees, to symbolize that Co would always be a part of the university.
 The last third of his ashes was given to his family.

 On May 2, 2011, Co was posthumously conferred the National Academy of Science and Technology's Hugh Greenwood Environmental Award for his contribution in profiling forest biodiversity.

 In 2022, Filipino illustrator Raxenne Maniquiz designed "Rafflesiaceae of the Philippines", a poster showing rare endemic plants in Philippine tropical forests, inspired by a map made by Co and his colleagues.

 On Co's death anniversary on November 15, 2023, the Leonard Co Ethnobotanical Garden was inaugurated at the Northwestern University to honor Co's contribution to Philippine botany.

 "Mga Rebolusyonaryo," a mural depicting Co, chemist Maria Orosa, and botanist Eduardo Quisumbing was unveiled at the Polytechnic University of the Philippines in 2024.

+The Leonard Co Lecture Series was scheduled to be launched on November 21, 2025.